-10. The Anne Stokes trademark qualifies as a famous mark, as used in 15 U.S.C. §1125 (c)(1) and has been continuously used and never abandoned.
+16. Plaintiff's Trademarks qualify as famous marks, as used in 15 U.S.C. §1125 (c)(1) and have been continuously used and never abandoned.

-11. Plaintiff has expended substantial time, money, and other resources in developing, advertising, and otherwise promoting its trademark.
-As a result, products bearing its trademark are widely recognized and exclusively associated by consumers, the public, and the trade as being products sourced from Plaintiff.
+17. Plaintiff has expended substantial time, money, and other resources in developing, advertising, and otherwise promoting its Trademarks and Copyrights.
+As a result, products bearing the Trademarks and Copyrights are widely recognized and exclusively associated by consumers, the public, and the trade as being products sourced from Plaintiff.